huangc909/teachers-planner/README.md

 Version 1.1: May 28, 2021

+Version 1.2: June 3, 2021

-Version 1.2: (Currently in development)
+Version 2: (Currently in Development)